 (c) 'P' an auditor decides not to send a new audit engagement letter to G Ltd. every year.
 Whether he is right in his approach?
-State the circumstances where
+State the circumstances where sending new engagement letter, would be appropriate.

 As per SA-210, Agreeing the terms of Audit Engagements, the auditor shall assess whether circumstances require the terms of audit engagement to be revised and whether there is a need to remind the entity of the existing terms.